playcanvas/pcui-graph/README.md

 document.body.appendChild(graph.dom);
 ```

-The library is also available on [npm](https://www.npmjs.com/package/pcui-graph) and can be installed in your project with
+The library is also available on [npm](https://www.npmjs.com/package/pcui-graph) and can be installed in your project with:

 ```
 npm install --save @playcanvas/pcui-graph @playcanvas/pcui @playcanvas/observer
 ```

 The npm package includes two builds of the library:

 ```
 @playcanvas/pcui-graph/dist/pcui-graph.js // UMD build (requires that the pcui and observer libraries are present in the global namespace)
 @playcanvas/pcui-graph/dist/pcui-graph.mjs // module build (requires a build tool like rollup / webpack)